 Why Spinal Discs Degenerate?

 For some, spinal discs degenerate at an alarming rate, far earlier than do other musculoskeletal tissue.
-A Volvo Award winning research in basic sciences revealed that the first unequivocal finding of degeneration in the lumbar discs to be at age group 11-16 years.
+Award-winning research in basic sciences revealed that the first definite finding of degeneration in the lumbar discs to be at age group 11-16 years.
 About 20% of people in their teens have discs with mild signs of degeneration; degeneration increases with age, particularly in males, so that around 10% of 50-year-old discs and 60% of 70-year-old discs degenerate!
-This award-winning research highlights the reasons why so many teenagers today have slip disc (slipped disc).
+This award-winning research highlights the reasons why so many teenagers today have a slipped disc (sciatica).

-So, parents with kids that complains of back pain should keep a close eye on the child’s development.
+Parents with kids who complain of back discomfort or pain should keep a close eye on the child’s development.
 If symptoms persist, visit us and let us find the cause.
 If caught early, we can help prevent degenerative changes.
 Therefore early detection is critical.
 We are here to help if you need us.

 On a separate note, spinal disc degenerations are common in kids with scoliosis.
 So, if your child has a scoliotic curve, bring them to one of our centers.
-Our methods of scoliosis treatments are geared to assist by inducing spinal disc rehydration through specialized care and lifestyle changes.
+Our scoliosis treatment methods are geared to assist in inducing spinal disc rehydration through specialized care and lifestyle changes.
 We can help and have had significant success treating adults and kids with scoliosis.

-Spinal disc degenerate due to excessive stresses placed on them.
-Prolonged sitting, sitting in a bad posture, familial history of disc degeneration, congenital malformations of the spine as well as neglecting mild or moderate spinal conditions are all reasons for disc degeneration.
-Two key points worth mentioning as the primary cause of disc degeneration are interruptions in “Imbibition” and “Diurnal Change” both of which we shall cover in the coming paragraphs.
+Spinal discs degenerate due to excessive stresses placed on them.
+Prolonged sitting, sitting in a bad posture, familial history of disc degeneration, congenital malformations of the spine, and neglecting mild or moderate spinal conditions are all reasons for disc degeneration.
+Two key points worth mentioning as the primary cause of disc degeneration are interruptions in “Imbibition” and “Diurnal Change,” both of which we shall cover in the coming paragraphs.
 But first, let us help your understanding of a spinal disc’s architecture and function.

 Published MRI of Olympic athletes published in the British Journal of Sports Medicine reported Degenerative Disc Disease as the primary cause of pain.
 Yes, even Olympians have back pain.
-So, having strong muscles does not make you bulletproof.
-This published research is an excellent point, especially for the self-proclaim indestructible gym goers.
+Having strong muscles does not make you immune to degeneration.
 There is no immunity when it comes to back pain!